-COVID-19 tests are often administered at clinics, pharmacies, health centers, and other community testing sites.
-To find testing options near you, including free testing options, search on the U.S. Health and Human Services testing site web page or visit your local health department’s website.
+COVID-19 PCR and rapid antigen tests are often administered at clinics, pharmacies, health centers, and other community testing sites.
+To find PCR and rapid antigen testing options near you, including free testing options, search the U.S. Health and Human Services “Test to Treat” testing web page or visit your local health department’s website.

 Rapid antigen tests are available at many pharmacies, retailers, community sites, and online stores.
 If you plan on using an at-home rapid antigen test, you should have several tests readily available so that you can test more than once.
 Since test quantities vary by manufacturer, check how many are included in a kit to ensure you have enough tests on hand.